 In 2012 Lonely Planet picked Uganda as the World’s Best Country to visit.
-Uganda- the Pearl of Africa – a country that had been off of the Radar for many African Travelers received another look and many visitors followed.
+Uganda- the Pearl of Africa – a country that had been off of the Radar for many African Travelers received another look, and many visitors followed.

-Uganda to many had been synonymous with Idi Amin and his violent reign or Joseph Kony and his feared Lord’s Resistance Army was now seen as a stable, peaceful, wondrous country to visit.
+Uganda to many had been synonymous with Idi Amin, and his violent reign or Joseph Kony and his feared Lord’s Resistance Army was now seen as a stable, peaceful, wondrous country to visit.

 The 2012 Lonely Planet Award that named Uganda as the best Country to Visit put Uganda on the Road toward Tourism Recovery, away from what we call accidental Tourism to purposed Tourism.

-National Geographic places Uganda as one of the Top-Travel Destinations in the World, this was a big boost since it came one year after the Lonely Planet endorsement.
+National Geographic places Uganda as one of the Top-Travel Destinations in the World, and this was a big boost since it came one year after the Lonely Planet endorsement.